 But way down the bottom sits a dish that whacks us over the head with its originality.
 An almost-toffeed date paste is spread over toasted rye, which is then topped with warm and salty blue cheese.
 Long limbs of grilled fat asparagus lounge around the plate, while whole-roasted truss tomatoes, slightly collapsed, sweetened and darkened by the oven, sit on top of torn pieces of balsamic onion.
 There’s sweet, sour, salty and the grassiness of the asparagus, but they all bounce around supremely together when you spear each element onto the same forkful.
 It’s an incredible breakfast dish.

-Thanks St Jude: breakfast is longer a lost cause.
+Thanks St Jude: breakfast is no longer a lost cause.